 The accompanying financial statements have been prepared from records pertaining to and including all the funds, operations, activities, and financial affairs of NECOG.

 Basis of Accounting and Financial Statement Presentation

-The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America on the accrual basis of accounting; revenues are recognized when earned and expenses are recognized when incurred.
+The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America on the accrual basis of accounting.